675he/m6APrediction/README.md

 # m6APrediction

 ## Overview
-m6APrediction is an R package designed to predict m6A methylation sites using a Random Forest model.
+m6APredikage designed to predict m6A methylation sites using a Random Forest model.

 The package provides:
 - Functions to encode DNA sequences into machine-learning–ready numerical features